redthing1/lldb-mix/README.md

 # lldb-mix

-Clean, modular LLDB context UI focused on binary-first debugging.
+a modern lldb context ui for binary-first debugging

 ## install